 Socrates: “And rightly so for how can we know what art would improve or make a man’s self better, so long as we are ignorant of what we ourselves are?”– 128d-e

-The question Socrates then asks of Alcibiades in the dialogue is if it is easy or difficult to know oneself, and he concludes that whether easy or difficult, it is imperative to know ourselves lest we remain in darkness.
+The question Socrates asks of Alcibiades in the dialogue is whether it is easy or difficult to know oneself.
+He concludes that it is imperative to know ourselves, whether it is easy or difficult, in order to avoid remaining in darkness.
 This is really the question for today.
 How can we construct society that seeks the common good of man if we do not know the nature of man?

 Man As a Soul